 Hooray for Hat!

 Hooray for Hat! was my first book.
-I’d spent over ten years in the commercial arts, making ads for fancy shoes to diabetes meters to SIM cards.
-It was steady work, but I was itching to make something that felt like mine (something that wasn’t about pushing a product).
+I'd spent over ten years in the commercial arts, making ads for fancy shoes to diabetes meters to SIM cards.
+It was steady work, but I was itching to make something that felt like mine.

 I remember struggling with how I even wanted to draw a tree or a feather.
 I knew exactly how to make it fit brand colors and keep stakeholders happy, but not how I wanted it to look for myself.